huggingface/transformers/docs/source/perplexity.rst

 in our loss, so we can set these targets to ``-100`` so that they are ignored.
 The following is an example of how we could do this with a stride of ``512``.
-This means that the model will have at least 512 tokens for context when calculating the conditional likelihood of any one token.
+This means that the model will have at least 512 tokens for context when calculating the conditional likelihood of any one token (provided there are 512 preceding tokens available to condition on).

 .. code-block:: python